Baphomet480/messages-app-mcp/README.md

 Security
 - No network calls are made; everything runs locally.
 The server only reads from Messages.db and uses AppleScript to send messages.
+ - By default, tool responses mask recipients to reduce accidental exposure in logs.
+You can opt in to full recipients locally via `MESSAGES_MCP_SHOW_FULL_RECIPIENTS=true`.
+Do not commit any logs containing personal data.